fionntmcc/fionntmcc/README.md

 July 2023 – Present
 - Troubleshooting network and SIM issues, improving customer satisfaction.
 - Won awards for sales in Period 7 of 2024.
-- Consistently performed in top 20% of salespersons countrywide.
+- Consistently performed in top 20% of salespersons nationwide.

 **Swim Teacher**
 Kinfisher Club, Galway